 Figure A36-2.
-Example of perceived noise level corrected for tones as a function of aircraft flyover time

-A36.4.4.2 After the value of PNLTM is obtained, the frequency band for the largest tone correction factor is identified for the two preceding and two succeeding 500 ms data samples.
+Example of perceived noise level corrected for tones as a function of aircraft flyover time factor is identified for the two preceding and two succeeding 500 ms data samples.
 This is performed in order to identity the possibility of tone suppression at PNLTM by one-third octave band sharing of that tone.
 If the value of the tone correction factor C(k) for PNLTM is less than the average value of C(k) for the five consecutive time intervals, the average value of C(k) must be used to compute a new value for PNLTM.